GovCodex

 • No-step entries or ramp access for ground-floor units in multi-family buildings.

-How PermitAssistant Helps Navigate 2026 Changes
+How GovCodex Helps Navigate 2026 Changes

 Streamline Permit Applications

-PermitAssistant’s platform automates code checks and permits submission for 2026 standards.
+GovCodex’s platform automates code checks and permits submission for 2026 standards.
 For example, our system flags if a proposed roof material doesn’t meet updated fire safety rules.

 AI-Driven Code Compliance Checks